vercel-labs/isr-platform-shield/README.md

 Run the setup script: `pnpm setup`

-This installs dependency and injects the project `bin` dir into your PATH, which allows you to use valdation helpers.
+This installs dependency and injects the project `bin` dir into your PATH, which allows you to use validation helpers.

 ## Shielded ISR Architecture